 It is critical to realize that latent disease cannot be distinguished from absence of disease by clinical examination or neuropsychological testing, but rather requires some ensemble of laboratory-based methods to detect disease initiation in the absence of symptoms.

 How fast the patient will progress in the disease depends on risk-enhancing factors, such as age, modifying genes, cognitive reserve, comorbidities, and so forth.

 Individuals can now be identified as being in the preclinical state by the in vivo evidence of Alzheimer pathology (AP), by a biological or molecular “signature” of AD.

-Tau PET ligand is not routinely available, CSF T-tau/P-tau is the easiest tool for tauopathy evidence.
-Alternatively, topographical markers include volume changes in the brain (hippocampal atrophy, cortical thickness) assessed by MRI and hypometabolism of neocortical regions measured by fluorodeoxyglucose (FDG)—PET are used.
+As Tau PET ligand is not routinely available, CSF T-tau and P-tau are the easiest tools for evidence of tauopathy.
+Alternatively, topographical markers include volume changes in the brain (hippocampal atrophy, cortical thickness) assessed by MRI and hypometabolism of neocortical regions measured by fluorodeoxyglucose (FDG)-PET..

 Optimal and reliable blood-based biomarkers are not yet ready for clinical application.